txe/rkn-bypasser/README.md

 ## Does it work on Windows?

 Sure.
 All this setups possible to do on Windows.
 You can write me if you need any help.

+There is also [Windows installer](https://github.com/Ze2QvoQxxKeu/rkn-bypasser-setup/releases) exists.
+It will install `rkn-bypasser` as windows service.

 # Contacts